cocoltre/cocoltre.github.io/communitylevel.md

 Our goals are to:

-- Identify the subreddits' differences that differ most between bursty and non-bursty posts.
+- Identify the key subreddit characteristics that most distinguish bursty from non-bursty posts.
-- Understand which of these differences best explain or predict the probability of triggering a burst.
+- Understand which of these characteristics best explain or predict the probability of triggering a burst.

 <div class="page-outline" markdown="1">